dendriel/rozsa-template-processor/README.md

   - IF ((x >= y) AND (x <= z)) OR k THEN ...
   - Use the () as grouping tool, otherwise the expression will evaluate from left to right (not the ANDs first then the ORs)
 - Handle inner-expressions ${IF ${inner expression} THEN ...}
-- Handle functions ${UPPERCASE context.variable/expression}
+- Handle stand-alone expressions and provide examples
 - Add a testing feature out of the box
   - void assertProcess(String template, String expectedResult) throws UnexpectedProcessingResultException
   - new TemplateProcessor().assertProcess("template.json", "expected_result.json")